pactflow/docs.pactflow.io/website/docs/docs/troubleshooting/apihub.md

   - Directed to their default tenant, or
   - Presented with a list of organisations they belong to.

-> Your existing tenant-specific URL (e.g., `xyz.pactflow.io`) will continue to work.
+> Your existing tenant-specific URL (for example, `xyz.pactflow.io`) will continue to work.

 ### Website and Marketing Collateral